Electric Vehicles FAQs

 To get the biggest benefit from your EV plan, charge when rates are lowest: Super Off-Peak (midnight to 6 a.m.).

-Visit My Account and use our rate calculator to determine the rate with the best savings.
+Visit My Energy Center and use our rate calculator to determine the rate with the best savings.

 We offer three EV Rates: